Shabab Al Ahli Club: 2017 Merge

-In 2017 the clubs Dubai CSC and Al Shabab joined with Al-Ahli FC to form Shabab Al Ahli FC.
+In 2017 the clubs Dubai CSC and Al Shabab joined with Al-Ahli FC to form Shabab Al Ahli.
 The merge was seen as a controversial move as it meant combining the success of rival club Al Shabab with Al Ahli and it also meant missing the AFC Champions League for the first three years of its existence since it requires a club to exist for three years to obtain an AFC licence.
 However, the team would quickly experience success as they would win the League Cup and President's Cup in 2019.

 Crest and nickname

-The original Al Ahli logo reflected a falcon on top of football and the words "Al Ahli Club" written horizontally.
+The original Al Ahli logo reflected a falcon on top of a football and the words "Al Ahli Club" written horizontally.
 After rebranding themselves to Red Knights in 2006, the logo changed to a horse head shape with the letters "AC" (Al Ahli Club) on top.
 The new logo represents strength and high spirits also it goes along with the new nickname Red Knights instead of the old nickname the Red Devils.

-A new logo was created after the merge between Dubai CSC and Al Shabab that made Shabab Al-Ahli.